 Student Health and Counseling Services (SHCS) serves the student body of the University of California, Davis.
 UC Davis has an ethnically and culturally diverse student body of over 35,000 (approximately 5,000 graduate and 30,000 undergraduate students).
-In addition to numerous graduate programs, the University has a Medical Center (Sacramento), Medical School, Law School, School of Veterinary Medicine, and a School of Management.
-The SHCS mission is to enhance the physical and mental health of UC Davis students in order to help them achieve academic success, personal development, and lifelong wellness.
+In addition to numerous graduate programs, the University has a Medical Center (Sacramento), School of Medicine, School of Law, School of Veterinary Medicine, and School of Management, and the Betty Irene Moore School of Nursing The SHCS mission is to enhance the physical and mental health of UC Davis students in order to help them achieve academic success, personal development, and lifelong wellness.
 The mental health services and programs offered through the Counseling Services department at SHCS include individual counseling and psychotherapy, group counseling and psychotherapy, crisis intervention, and career counseling and assessment.
 Counseling Services staff also provide referral information, consultation and educational programs, and assistance with case management.
 Additionally, Counseling Services offers specific services in the following areas: Sport Psychology, Eating Disorders, Behavioral Health, and the Community Advising Network focusing on underserved populations.